muhammedsouban/EventManage/README.md

 Event-Management Web App

-This repository contains an Event-Management Web App, which was created using Next js , Typescript , Tailwind css and react-big-calender
-Below are the instructions to clone the repository and get the project up and running on your local machine.
+This is an Event-Management Web App, which was created using Next js , Typescript , Tailwind css and react-big-calender Below are the instructions to clone the repository and get the project up and running on your local machine.

 ## Getting Started.